iseli64/Junior-Leaders-Website/content/posts/my-first-post.md

 Junior Leaders is a project in 4-H. To be a Junior Leader, you have to be a 7th through 12th grader.
 Junior Leaders help around the fair and in the community.

 Junior Leaders is a very fun project.
-Junior Leaders get to help younger 4-Hers, work pop stand shifts, and help around the community.
+Junior Leaders get to help younger 4-H'ers, work pop stand shifts, and help around the community.

+{{< figure src="/img/settingtable.JPG" class="center" height="50%" width="50%" title="Ten-Year Member Breakfast Set Up" >}}